BluePigeonProject/blue-pigeon/README.md

 Blue Pigeon is a Bluetooth-based data exfiltration and proxy tool to enable communication between a remote Command and Control (C2) server and a compromised host.

-It is a tool particularly useful for Red Team operations where communications over traditional channels (i.e. web, e-mail, DNS) are not available for use.

-Inspired by the [Rock Dove](https://en.wikipedia.org/wiki/Homing_pigeon)'s ability to carry messages back to its home, Blue Pigeon mimics the homing behaviour and delivers messages/payloads between the agent (compromised host) and its nest (mobile application and subsequently proxied to C2 server) over Bluetooth.
+Inspired by the [Rock Dove](https://en.wikipedia.org/wiki/Homing_pigeon)'s ability to carry messages back to its home, Blue Pigeon mimics the homing behaviour and delivers messages/payloads between the agent (compromised host) and its nest (mobile application and subsequently proxied to C2 server).

+Blue Pigeon is developed as an Android application for the Red Teamer to deploy within vicinity of the compromised host and is particularly useful for Red Team operations where communications over traditional channels (i.e., web, e-mail, DNS) are not available.

+Expanding on the “Exfiltration over Alternative Protocol” technique (ID: T1048) under the Exfiltration tactic of the MITRE AT&CK framework, Blue Pigeon provides a novel way of establishing Command and Control and performing data exfiltration as an Action on Objective of the Cyber Kill Chain by utilizing Bluetooth File Sharing as the exfiltration medium.

 Blue Pigeon is created by [@mahchiahui](https://github.com/mahchiahui), [@jingloon](https://github.com/jingloon) and [@cloudkanghao](https://github.com/cloudkanghao)